tianleimin/ECE4078_Lab_2023/Week10-11/README.md

 ---
 ## Introduction
-Milestone 5 is the integration of all the modules you completed in the previous miletones.
+Milestone 5 is the integration of all the modules you completed in the previous milestones.
 Integrate your work from M1 to M4 so that the robot can create a map of the arena containing the estimated poses of 10 ArUco markers ([M2: SLAM](../Week03-05/)), 10 objects ([M3: CV](../Week06-07/)), and then perform the grocery shopping task ([M4: navigation](../Week08-09/)).
 The actual task is very similar to the Level 3 M4 task, which is

 **M5 task:** Given a shopping list ([example](../Week08-09/M4_prac_shopping_list.txt)) of 5 targets, your task is to autonomously navigate to the given list of fruits&vegs in order, while avoiding obstacles along the way.
 The robot should stop within 0.5m radius of the target for 2 seconds before moving onto the next target.
 The following also applies to M5:
 - **A true map will NOT be given in M5**, only the shopping list will be provided indicating which 5 targets are to be reached in which order